sahilatahar/Code-Sync/README.md

 ## 🔮 Features for next release

 -   **Admin Permission:** Implement an admin permission system to manage user access levels and control over certain platform features.
--   **Search and Replace:** Implement a search and replace functionality for efficient code navigation.

 ## 🤝 Contribute